panosoft/elm-websocket-server/readme.md

 ### Test program

-The test server is a simple echo server.
+The test program is a simple echo server.
 Use `buildTest.sh` to build it and run it with `node main` command.

 ## API